petlight45/task-management-backend-ws/README.md

 # Task Management Project

 This project is a Node.js Socket.io server built with Express and TypeScript, following Hexagonal Architecture and using Awilix for Dependency Injection.
-It employs RabbitMQ as a message broker for asynchronous communication with a HTTP service, uses Mongoose for database operations, and Jest for unit testing.
+It employs RabbitMQ as a message broker for asynchronous communication with a HTTP service and  Jest for unit testing.

 ## Features